Gabby Petito death: Arrest warrant issued for missing boyfriend Brian Laundrie

 A federal court has issued an arrest warrant for Brian Laundrie, the missing fiancé of Gabby Petito, the FBI has announced.

-According to the bureau’s Denver, Colorado division, the warrant was issued yesterday.
+According to the bureau’s Denver, Colorado division, the warrant was issued on Wednesday.

 “On September 22, 2021, the U.S. District Court of Wyoming issued a federal arrest warrant for Brian Christopher Laundrie pursuant to a Federal Grand Jury indictment related to Mr Laundrie’s activities following the death of Gabrielle Petito,” FBI Denver said in a tweet.